 - a recommendation to resolve the grievance; and

 - the external review process available.
 Respondents will also be provided with an explanation of the actions taken, reason(s) and the decision taken, in writing, if it is requested.
 The reviewing officer(s) may confirm the decision of the Registrar, vary the decision, or set aside the decision and substitute a new recommendation.

 6.1.
 Domestic Students

-In all cases of disputes relating to academic matters, a student (but not an overseas student) may request further assistance from the COPHE, after the internal review process has been conducted.
-The COPHE may be contacted at the following address:
+In all cases of disputes relating to non-academic matters, a student (but not an overseas student) may request further assistance from IHEA, after the internal review process has been conducted.
+IHEA may be contacted at the following address:

 The Chief Executive Officer

 Suite 612, Level 6

 Docklands VIC 3008

 IHEA should be contacted, in writing, and the following information should be provided: